 STEPHEN JORDAN: Chief Executive Officer

-Stephen holds an MBA from Georgetown University and an MA in Political and Social Thought from the University of Virginia with high academic honors from both institutions.
+Jordan is also a fellow of the Caux Round Table and the president of the Ivy Inter-American Foundation.
+He holds an MBA from Georgetown University and an MA in Political and Social Thought from the University of Virginia with high academic honors from both institutions.